anand498/Face-Liveness-Detection/README.md

 ```
 And you're good to go!

-Don't forget to  :star:  this project if I made your life easier after this! :wink:
+Don't forget to  :star:  the repo if I made your life easier with this. :wink: